 Databricks can read data from and write data to a variety of data formats such as CSV, Delta Lake, JSON, Parquet, XML, and other formats, as well as data storage providers such as Amazon S3, Google BigQuery and Cloud Storage, Snowflake, and other providers.

-For a comprehensive list, with connection instructions, see Data sources.
+For a comprehensive list, with connection instructions, see Interact with external data on Databricks.

 Databricks has validated integrations with your favorite BI tools, including Power BI, Tableau, and others, allowing you to work with data through Databricks clusters and SQL warehouses, in many cases with low-code and no-code experiences.